 How Much Do Restaurant Managers Make?

-According to the U.S. Bureau of Labor Statistics, food service managers earn a median pay of $56,590 as of 2020.
+According to the U.S. Bureau of Labor Statistics, food service managers earn a median pay of $63,060 as of 2023.
 Often, it’s possible to earn quite a bit more.
-The BLS data suggests that the top 10 percent of restaurant managers earn over $94,770 per year.

 Restaurant Manager Skills Needed